supahcraig/redpanda_basics/Deploying Red Panda/TLS_enabled-1node.md

 https://docs.redpanda.com/docs/manage/security/encryption/

+Assumes you already have a single node cluster up.
 Check my other docs for additional TLS info & troubleshooting.

 **NOTE:  All these steps should be run on the broker.
 They can be run locally, but then you have to copy them up.**